BatisteAll/ros2_ws_training2.bis/README.md

 #### sl_robot.launch.py
 * TIPS: the parameters section of the controller manager initialization needs to be instentiated as follows, else it won't init properly
     *   WRONG `parameters=[{'robot_description': robot_description},controller_params_file]`
     * CORRECT `parameters=[robot_description,controller_params_file]`

+#### command_slrobot.launch.py
+* TIPS: variables of type DeclareLaunchArgument and LaunchConfiguration can't be used as a python variable, they can simply be passed, as ROS2 first build the context and then executes the nodes.
+With the OpaqueFunction() one can delay the execution of code, so that the context exists and the value can be retrieved.
+    *   WRONG `LaunchConfiguration('goal_prim') == 'gripper'`
+    * CORRECT `parameters=[robot_description,controller_params_file]`

 ### --- SCRIPT ---